dell/terraform-provider-powermax/docs/resources/port_group.md

 page_title: "powermax_port_group Resource - terraform-provider-powermax"
 subcategory: ""
 description: |-
   Resource to manage PortGroups in PowerMax array.
+Updates are supported for the following parameters: 'name', 'ports'.
 ---

 # powermax_port_group (Resource)

 Resource to manage PortGroups in PowerMax array.
+Updates are supported for the following parameters: 'name', 'ports'.

 ## Example Usage